What is "War and Peace" mainly about, and why is "War and Peace" called the greatest novel in human history in the world?

 Tolstoy has a strong view of fatalism and agnosticism, he believes that everything that happens around is not only to achieve everyone's purpose, but may have a purpose that people do not understand, or that everyone has their own purpose,

-And this kind of purpose serves a general purpose that human beings cannot understand—what human beings can achieve is just to observe the corresponding relationship of life phenomena.
+This kind of purpose serves a general purpose that human beings cannot understand—what human beings can achieve is just to observe the corresponding relationship of life phenomena.

 The course of history and the victory or defeat of wars are determined by the mysterious power that drives mankind: the victory of the Battle of Austerlitz was by no means due to Napoleon’s wise leadership, and the French army’s defeat in Moscow was not due to his wrong military command—genius Like Napoleon, he was just a puppet of fate.